 Learn when and how to use mordants and modifiers, how different fibers need and react to M&Ms, and the different plant- and mineral-based options for both.

 Experiment with modifiers to produce different colors.
 We'll work "salad-bar" style: students will choose different pre-dyed fiber samples to test in various solutions of modifiers, experiencing the vast array of possible combinations first hand, and in a short time.

 Create and relax with in a low-key, convivial environment.

-Students will leave with a book of recipes and resources, and dyed fiber samples that may be used for reference or creative projects later.
+Students will leave with a resource list and dyed fiber samples that may be used for reference or creative projects later.

 Materials: Included.
-Students may bring their own small samples of naturally-dyed fibers to modify.
+Students may bring their own small samples of clean, dyed or undyed fibers to experiment with.

 Experience Level: Beginners to Intermediate.
 Prior experience with natural dyeing is helpful; you may wish to take our Basics workshop first as an introduction.